 Rescued from the Scrappy Heap: Not that the minor characters from Team Gurren were Scrappies, see, it's just that no one really cared about them.
 But then episode 24 hits, where all of them go out in one heck of a blaze of glory.
 Manly Tears were shed.

 Simon himself counts to some fans.
-He started out as essentially a whiny Shinjiclone who was indirectly responsible for Kamina's death.
-However, after some well-played Character Development and an epic He's Back scene, he proved himself as a courageous and likeable character.
+He started out as essentially a whiny Shinjiclone who was indirectly responsible for Kamina's death (despite showing more tact than his brother and openly said to be the reason of their success).
+However, after some well-played Character Development and an epic He's Back scene, he proved himself as a courageous and likable character.
 And then he gets really awesome after the timeskip...

 The Scrappy: Rossiu.
 He wasn't that bad before the Time Skip, but sentencing Simon to be executed because he needed a scapegoat has earned him quite a lot of hate from the fanbase.

 So Cool It's Awesome: The entire series is about robots with drills punching other robots with drills in the most dramatic ways possible.
 There isn't a lot more to it, but it's certainly spectacular.